jafingerhut/cljol/doc/transitive-reduction-notes.md

   IK and MEG of G2
 ```

-For graph `G2`, it has only one irreducible kernel and minimum
+Graph `G2` has only one irreducible kernel and one minimum equivalent
-equivalent graph, which includes all of the edges of `G2`, because
+graph.
+They include all of the edges of `G2`, because removing any of
-removing any of them would not preserve reachability.
+them would not preserve reachability.

 The two transitive reductions shown in the figure have only 3 edges,
 strictly less than the 4 edges in the irreducible kernel or minimum